Laguna Beach, CA

 Project Schedule

-Initial clearing will begin January of 2023 due to FEMA requiring a complete NEPA (National Environmental Policy Act) study.
-Once complete the area be maintained in perpetuity.
+Initial clearing of FMZ 18 began February 2025 and is expected to be completed by April 2025.
+Initial clearing of FMZ 17 is expected to begin May 2025.
+Once completed the areas will be maintained in perpetuity.
 Vegetation removal would occur during normal business hours from 8 a.m. to 5 p.m.
 Monday through Friday, excluding weekends and federal holidays.

 Important Project Documents